qbikez/chromecast-mqtt-monitor/README.md

 The device `id` is included in the MQTT topic path.
 The device `name` is used to discover the Chromecast on the local network.

+You need to specify which Chromecast devices to monitor (by name).
+It won't automatically monitor them for you.

 ## Launching

 It is intended this be installed globally and then run with a config file provided, eg: